The 10 Most Influential Ancient Greek Painters

 Parrhasius, a little understated in his technique, maybe had the upper hand; his works were intricately thought out and took time.

-Who would win, Zeus with his element of surprise, or, Parrhasius, with his wily ways?
+Who would win, Zeus with his element of surprise or Parrhasius, with his eye on detail?

-Zeuxis, hidden behind a curtain (it was important that the onlookers saw his work of art suddenly, in a flash, so to speak), painted a bowl of grapes; so life-like, you could taste their sweetness in your mouth.
+Zeuxis, hidden behind a curtain, painted a bowl of grapes that were so life-like you could almost taste their sweetness in your mouth.

 As the crowd were admiring the luscious-looking bowl of grapes, a bird suddenly swooped down and thinking they were real, tried to peck at the grapes depicted on the painting.